Billionaire Tory donor ordered to demolish five-star hotel that hosted Brexit deal

 Mr Arora was also denied planning permission for five luxury treehouses on a nearby site and may have to take them down.

+His Fairmont Windsor Park Hotel also played host to a March away day for Tory MPs hosted by Mr Sunak.

+The Conservatives booked the entire hotel for lectures, drinks receptions and a dinner with the PM, where MPs were able to eat Hereford beef, Atlantic cod and roast Scottish salmon.

-The £400+ a night hotel in Berkshire served as the backdrop for Mr Sunak and Ms von der Leyen to agree the Windsor Framework this year.
+That came after the £400+ a night hotel in Berkshire served as the backdrop for Mr Sunak and Ms von der Leyen to agree the Windsor Framework this year - a victory for the PM.

 General manager Ryan Nicholls said at the time staff were “delighted to be part of the historic occasion”.